Saturday, February 25, 2012

 One of the 100 First Settlers of Hartford — William Lewis

-B. (probably) 3 Jan 1594 in Llandough, Glamorganshire, Wales
+B. (probably) 3 Jan 1594 in Llandough, Glamorganshire, Wales1

-M. (probably) 7 Feb 1618 in Llandough, Glamorganshire, Wales
+M. (probably) 7 Feb 1618 in Llandough, Glamorganshire, Wales1

 Wife: Felix Collins

-D. 1683 in Farmington, Connecticut
+D. 2 Aug 1683 in Farmington, Connecticut2

 Many of the Puritans who were a part of the Great Migration to New England during the 1630s took different paths once they arrived.
 Among them was William Lewis, a man who chose to move his family to the Connecticut River and became credited as an original settler of Hartford.

 William’s beginnings are somewhat disputed, but by virtue of the unusual first name of his wife, one scenario seems correct.
-She was called Felix, and a record dated February 7, 1618 in Llandough, Glamorganshire, Wales shows a William Lewis marrying Felix Collins.
-Further back, the Llandough records state that a child named William was born on January 3, 1594 to William Lewis and Sarah Cathcart.
-It's likely that this was the William of this biography.
+She was called Felix, and a record dated February 7, 1618 in Llandough, Glamorganshire, Wales shows a William Lewis marrying Felix Collins.1 Further back, the Llandough records state that a child named William was born on January 3, 1594 to William Lewis and Sarah Cathcart.1 It’s likely that this was the William of this biography.

 In 1635, William became part of a group under Reverend Thomas Hooker who trekked through wilderness to found a new settlement on the Connecticut River.
-The group included "100 settlers with 130 head of cattle" and they called the place Newtown, renaming it in 1638 as Hartford.
-The motivation for the move was because Hooker disagreed with the leadership in Boston that put too much restriction on voting rights.
+The group included “100 settlers with 130 head of cattle” and they called the place Newtown, renaming it in 1638 as Hartford.4 The motivation for the move was because Hooker disagreed with the leadership in Boston that put too much restriction on voting rights.

 1640 map of Hartford showing William Lewis' property.

 William had a sister Ann who migrated to Connecticut in 1642.
-She had been married to a man with the last name Staines; it's unclear when he died.
+She had been married to a man with the last name Staines; it’s unclear when he died.
 Ann moved back to England not long after she arrived, and in 1649, William traveled to England and paid to bring her back to America.
-She lived out the rest of her life in Connecticut and died about 1670.
+She lived out the rest of her life in Connecticut and died about 1670.5

-William died in Farmington in 1683.
-He left a will written at the end of his life where he referred to himself as "stricken in years" and gave his property to his various grandchildren, who were all children of his son.
-William's name is inscribed on Hartford's Founders Monument with 162 other people.
+In 1659, William moved to Hadley, Massachusetts where he served as representative to the General Court in 1662.2 His wife Felix died in Hadley on April 17,1671,2 and by November of 1677, William moved to Farmington,2 Connecticut.
+William died there on August 2, 1683.2 He left a will written at the end of his life where he referred to himself as “stricken in years,” and gave his property to his various grandchildren, who were all children of his son.2 William’s name is inscribed on Hartford’s Founders Monument with 162 other people.

 Hartford Founders Monument. (source: Cliff, CC BY 2.0, via Wikimedia Commons)